 Blanket flowers or Sundance are best appreciated in the wild.
 But you can grow a few in your sandy well-drained soil.
 With a high tolerance for drought, they do best in a hot climate in full sun.

 Did our list just get even more interesting with this amazing entry?
 A bulb can cost a few dollars, but you can boost your dry landscape with this beautiful oddity.

-17. Lantana Camara
+20. Lantana Camara

-One of our favorites, lavender is simply extraordinary.
+One of our favorites, the lavender plant is simply extraordinary.
 Valued for more than just its looks, it is both an ornamental and essential herb.
 It is also a plant that can withstand both a dry spell and a frost.

-25. Succulent Plants
+29. Succulent Plants

 Succulents are all the rage these days with different varieties and interesting colors and forms.
 Besides that, its resistance to drought probably made it an endearing garden and indoor plant.

 If not totally drought-tolerant, sunflowers are definitely summer flowering plants.
 Not only are they great for your landscape, but both the seeds and the young flower heads are also edible!